Azure/cortana-intelligence-energy-demand-forecasting/Automated Deployment Guide/Energy Forecast Solution Post Deployment Instructions.md

       - Click **"Publish"** on the top panel.
 Choose **'My Workspace'** and few seconds later a window appears displaying "Publishing succeeded".

       - Click the link on the screen to open it in a browser.
 On the left panel, go to the **Dataset** section, right click the dataset *'EnergyDemandForecastSolution'*, choose **Dataset Settings**.
 In the pop out window, click **Enter credentials** and enter your database credentials by following the instructions.
-To find detailed instructions, please see [Publish from Power BI Desktop](https://support.powerbi.com/knowledgebase/articles/461278-publish-from-power-bi-desktop).
+To find detailed instructions, please see [Publish to the Power BI Service](https://docs.microsoft.com/en-us/power-bi/desktop-use-directquery#publish-to-the-power-bi-service).

       - Now you can see new items showing under 'Reports' and 'Datasets'.
 To create a new dashboard: click the **'+'** sign next to the
         **Dashboards** section on the left pane.
 Enter the name "Energy Demand Forecasting Demo" for this new dashboard.

       - Once you open the report, click   ![Pin](Figures/PowerBI-4.png) to pin all the visualizations to your dashboard.
-To find detailed instructions, see [Pin a tile to a Power BI dashboard from a report](https://support.powerbi.com/knowledgebase/articles/430323-pin-a-tile-to-a-power-bi-dashboard-from-a-report).
+To find detailed instructions, see [Pin a tile to a Power BI dashboard from a report](https://docs.microsoft.com/en-us/power-bi/service-dashboard-pin-tile-from-report).
 Here is an example of the dashboard.

       ![Dashboard Example](Figures/PowerBI-11.png)